Mortgage Loans

 CONVENTIONAL FIXED-RATE

-- Borrower to pay private mortgage insurance (PMI) if making less than a 20% down payment; can cancel PMI once you've gained 20% equity in your home.
+- PMI.
+Borrower is required to pay private mortgage insurance (PMI) if making less than a 20% down payment; can cancel PMI once you've gained 20% equity in your home.

 - No application fees.